For contractors (invite-only)

 Reliable

 Shows up.
 Communicates.
-Does what you said you’d do — or resets expectations early.
+Follows through — or resets expectations early.

 Accountable

-Owns mistakes, fixes issues, and protects the homeowner experience from start to finish.
+Owns mistakes, fixes issues the right way, and protects the homeowner experience.

-Built on real work, repeat clients, and referrals — not “who can shout the loudest online.”
+Built on real work, repeat clients, and long-term reputation.

 • You prefer fewer, higher-quality conversations over volume